 Prune is another plant game - this time adding a bit of puzzling into the mix.
 You basically just need to cut branches and cultivate trees - each cut of the branch allows the tree to grow further, getting closer to the light and to blooming new flowers.
 It’s a great little game with quite a few levels for you to prune your way through.

-Zenge is built to be a relaxing experience, void of points, ratings, tutorials and move counters.
+Zenge is built to be a relaxing experience, void of points, ratings, tutorials, and move counters.
 It’s simply a puzzle game that tells the story of Eon, a lonely man who’s stuck between the worlds and time.
 You’ll just be sliding shapes into place, making an entire scene which then lights up, moving you to the next.

 G30 is a very unique type of puzzle game, where you are trying to put together both an image and a bit of text, creating a story as you go along.
 The different pieces of the puzzle are neon in color, as are some of the words in the text, all displayed on a black background.
-The story is one worth following and will captivate you.

 Blue, part of the series of color-named games from Bart Bonte, is a puzzle game with no tutorial or instructions - instead a bunch of unique puzzles all around turning the screen blue and keeping it that way.
 Most of these puzzles can be figured out quite easily, though the game does get challenging (and there is a hint system!)